 - Under the guidance of the Lead Scholars, the research teams will collaborate virtually utilizing an online platform throughout the Program period.
 The full group will gather to share progress and initial outcomes at a mid-term meeting that will be hosted by another Arctic country.

 - During the program period, Fulbright Arctic Initiative Scholars will participate in an individual research exchange visit lasting a minimum of six weeks up to a maximum of three months.
 Non-U.S. scholars exchange visits will be at institutions within the United States and U.S. Scholars will conduct exchange visits at institutions within Canada, Denmark, Finland, Iceland, Norway, Russia or Sweden.
-All exchange visits must be completed no later than June 2016.

 - At the end of the program, Arctic Initiative Scholars will convene for the third and final meeting to share the results of their collaborative work and report on the accomplishment of program objectives and the national and regional implications of their findings.
 Scholars will disseminate policy-relevant recommendations, describe the concrete steps they have taken in implementing their projects and models at the local, national and/or regional level, and share the progress they have made and challenges they have faced in moving their recommendations from theory to practice.

 - Fulbright Arctic Initiative Scholars will receive funding in the amount of USD$40,000 for the duration of the program.
 This allowance is intended to support travel to all program meetings, travel and maintenance for the exchange visit, research materials and assistance for grantees only.
 Accommodations and meals for program seminar meetings will be covered separately.
 Grants will also include limited accident and sickness benefits.